Harry Potter fandom: Fan fiction

 In 2025 the novel Alchemised by SenLinYu based on their fan fiction story imagining a relationship between Hermione Granger and Draco Malfoy was set to be published by Penguin Books with the film rights purchased by Legendary Entertainment.

 Rowling has said, "I find it very flattering that people love the characters that much."
 She has adopted a positive position on fan fiction, unlike authors such as Anne McCaffrey or Anne Rice who discourage fans from writing about their books and have asked sites like FanFiction.Net to remove all stories of their works, requests honored by the site.
 However, Rowling has been "alarmed by pornographic or sexually explicit material clearly not meant for kids," according to Neil Blair, an attorney for her publisher.
 The attorneys have sent cease and desist letters to sites that host adult material.

-Potter fan fiction has a large following in the slash fiction genre, stories which feature sexual relationships that do not exist in the books (shipping), often portraying homosexual pairings.
+Potter fan fiction has a large following in the slash fiction genre, stories which feature romantic or sexual relationships (shipping), usually portraying homosexual pairings.
 Famous pairings include Harry with Draco Malfoy or Cedric Diggory, and Remus Lupin with Sirius Black.
 Harry Potter slash has eroded some of the antipathy towards underage sexuality in the wider slash fandom.

 Tracey "T" Proctor, a moderator of FictionAlley.org, a Harry Potter fan fiction website, said 'I don't really get into the children's aspect of it, but rather the teachers, the adult characters.
 I read someone once who said, "If she didn't want us fantasizing about her characters, she needs to stop having these handsome men portraying them."
 And that's the truth: It's very hard not to look at Alan Rickman [Professor Severus Snape] and Jason Isaacs [Lucius Malfoy] and not get erotic thoughts.
 I have some fan fiction at Fiction Alley.
 You want to write stories about the characters that J.K. is not writing, about their love lives that you don't see in the book.'

 In November 2006, Jason Isaacs, who played Lucius Malfoy in the Potter films, said that he had read fan fiction about his character and gets "a huge kick out of the more far-out stuff."

+Non fiction

+With the rise in popularity of the Harry Potter series and its associated fandom, a range of non-fiction works emerged, including cookbooks such as The Official Harry Potter Cookbook, filmmaking guides such as Harry Potter Page to Screen, and analytical works such as The Magical Worlds of Harry Potter, which explores the series’ mythological and literary influences.
+Media coverage at the time noted that some of these publications were produced to capitalize on the franchise’s success, including J. K. Rowling: The Wizard Behind Harry Potter, which was a New York Times bestseller but described in reviews as derivative and lacking original research.